axxag/typescript-tslint-plugin/README.md

 To debug you use two versions of VS Code, e.g., the stable and the insider version.
 The idea is that one of them is configured to support attaching a debugger to the Typescript language server:

-- Use the insider version for development and open it on the typescript-tslint-plugin workspace.
+- Use the insider version for development and open it on the typescript-eslint-plugin workspace.
-- Use the stable version for debugging opened on the `test-workspace` folder of the tslint-language service.
+- Use the stable version for debugging opened on the `test-workspace` folder of the eslint-language service.

 To setup the stable version for debugging, you need to set the environment variable `TSS_DEBUG` to port 5859.
 In a command prompt/shell: